Hudson Pacific Properties Inc. (HPP) Shares Down Despite Recent Market Volatility

-Hudson Pacific Properties Inc. (NYSE: HPP)’s stock price has decreased by -1.18 compared to its previous closing price of 9.34.
-However, the company has seen a -4.85% decrease in its stock price over the last five trading sessions.
+Hudson Pacific Properties Inc. (NYSE: HPP)’s stock price has decreased by -4.44 compared to its previous closing price of 9.23.
+Despite this, the company has experienced a -4.44% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in Hudson Pacific Properties Inc. (NYSE: HPP) Right Now?